seaweedfs/seaweedfs/README.md

 SeaweedFS started as an Object Store to handle small files efficiently.
 Instead of managing all file metadata in a central master, the central master only manages file volumes, and it lets these volume servers manage files and their metadata.
 This relieves concurrency pressure from the central master and spreads file metadata into volume servers, allowing faster file access (just one disk read operation).

-There is only a 40 bytes disk storage overhead for each file's metadata.
-It is so simple with O(1) disk read that you are welcome to challenge the performance with your actual use cases.
+There is only 40 bytes of disk storage overhead for each file's metadata.
+It is so simple with O(1) disk reads that you are welcome to challenge the performance with your actual use cases.

 SeaweedFS started by implementing [Facebook's Haystack design paper](http://www.usenix.org/event/osdi10/tech/full_papers/Beaver.pdf).

-SeaweedFS can work very well with just the object store. [[Filer]] is added later to support directories and POSIX attributes.
+SeaweedFS can work very well with just the object store. [[Filer]] can then be added later to support directories and POSIX attributes.
 Filer is a separate linearly-scalable stateless server with customizable metadata stores, e.g., MySql/Postgres/Redis/Cassandra/LevelDB.

 ## Additional Features
-* Can choose no replication or different replication level, rack and data center aware
+* Can choose no replication or different replication levels, rack and data center aware
 * Automatic master servers failover - no single point of failure (SPOF)
 * Automatic Gzip compression depending on file mime type
-* Automatic compaction to reclaimed disk spaces after deletion or update
+* Automatic compaction to reclaim disk space after deletion or update
 * Servers in the same cluster can have different disk spaces, file systems, OS etc.
 * Adding/Removing servers does **not** cause any data re-balancing
 * Optionally fix the orientation for jpeg pictures
 * Support Etag, Accept-Range, Last-Modified, etc.
 * Support in-memory/leveldb/boltdb/btree mode tuning for memory/performance balance.

 ## Filer Features
 * [filer server][Filer] provide "normal" directories and files via http.
 * [mount filer][Mount] to read and write files directly as a local directory via FUSE.
 * [Amazon S3 compatible API][AmazonS3API] to access files with S3 tooling.
 * [Hadoop Compatible File System][Hadoop] to access files from Hadoop/Spark/Flink/etc jobs.
-* [Async Backup To Cloud][BackupToCloud] can enjoy extreme fast local access and backup to Amazon S3, Google Cloud Storage, Azure, BackBlaze.
+* [Async Backup To Cloud][BackupToCloud] has extremely fast local access and backups to Amazon S3, Google Cloud Storage, Azure, BackBlaze.

 [Filer]: https://github.com/chrislusf/seaweedfs/wiki/Directories-and-Files
 [Mount]: https://github.com/chrislusf/seaweedfs/wiki/Mount